viet34tqc/notebook/technical-terms.md

 How to prevent:

-- Create CSRF token and place them in the browser’s cookies.
+- Create CSRF token.
+  - When user request for the first time, server send this CSRF token as a cookie to user.
-  - Then insert CSRF token in the submit form as the hidden input.
-After, we compare the CSRF token in cookies and in the hidden input
+  - On the client, get CSRF from cookie and insert CSRF token in the submit form as the hidden input.
+When user send the next request, on server-side, we compare the CSRF token in cookies and in the submitted form.
   - Or attach the CSRF token in the request header when you submit
 - Using cookie with `SameSite` flag set to `Lax` or `Strict`